vitessio/website/content/en/docs/user-guides/configuration-basic/collations.md

 ### Configuring the default connection collation for a Vitess cluster

 **The default connection collation and charset for a Vitess cluster is configured in your VTTablet instances** via the `-db_collation` and `-db_charset` flags.
-These flags modify the behavior of the_connections_ that the tablet creates, not the underlying MySQL instance: it only affects the collation that VTTablet uses when opening connections to MySQL, in the same way that [`@collation_connection`](https://dev.mysql.com/doc/refman/8.0/en/charset-connection.html) works in a normal MySQL instance.
+These flags modify the behavior of the _connections_ that the tablet creates, not the underlying MySQL instance: it defines the collation that VTTablet uses when opening connections to MySQL, in the same way that [`@collation_connection`](https://dev.mysql.com/doc/refman/8.0/en/charset-connection.html) works in a normal MySQL instance.

 The `@collation_connection` of a VTTablet is automatically propagated to all the VTGates that connect to it, and hence to all the MySQL clients connected to the VTGates.
 It is a configuration error to deploy several VTTablets in the same Vitess cluster with different connection collations: it will cause warning messages in the VTGates and lead to inconsistent behaviors.